pingcap/tidb-operator/en/get-started.md

 The default username and password in Grafana are both `admin`.

-For more information about monitoring the TiDB cluster in TiDB Operator, refer to [Monitor a TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).
+For more information about monitoring the TiDB cluster in TiDB Operator, refer to [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).

 ## Upgrade a TiDB cluster